-Embedded GREENnet technology reduces power consumption by up to 50%
+Embedded GREENnet technology reduces power consumption

 Maximum wireless signal rates are referenced from IEEE 802.11 theoretical specifications.
 Actual data throughput and cover-age will vary depending on interference, network traffic, building materials and other conditions.
 For maximum performance of up to 1.3 Gbps use with a 1.3 Gbps 802.11ac wireless adapter.